VLM-SFD: VLM-Assisted Siamese Flow Diffusion Framework for Dual-Arm Cooperative Manipulation: Introduction

 \section{Introduction}

-Dual-arm cooperative manipulation involves the synchronized control of two robotic arms to execute complex tasks with high precision and adaptability~\cite{he2022double,kruger2011dual,bai2022anthropomorphic}.
-Compared to the extensively-studied field of single-arm manipulation~\cite{im2flow2act,vlmpc,chi2024universal}, dual-arm manipulation poses significant challenges in coordination and control, requiring precise synchronization, collision avoidance, and adaptive planning~\cite{dastider2024apex}.
+\IEEEPARstart{D}{ual-arm} cooperative manipulation involves the synchronized control of two robotic arms to execute complex tasks with high precision and adaptability~\cite{he2022double,kruger2011dual,bai2022anthropomorphic}.
+Compared to the extensively-studied field of single-arm manipulation~\cite{im2flow2act,chi2024universal}, dual-arm manipulation poses significant challenges in coordination and control, requiring precise synchronization, collision avoidance, and adaptive planning~\cite{dastider2024apex}.

-Previous research has explored various directions, including control optimization~\cite{jinjun2019symmetrical, ren2024enabling, abbas2023systematic}, vision-based learning~\cite{zhao2023learning, liu2024rdt}, and advanced motion planning frameworks~\cite{sintov2020motion, yu2023coarse}.
+Previous research has explored various directions, including control optimization~\cite{ibvs,tarbouriech2018dual}, vision-based learning~\cite{zhao2023learning, liu2024rdt}, and advanced motion planning frameworks~\cite{sintov2020motion, yu2023coarse}.
 While these methods enhance adaptability and synchronization, they often rely on extensive dual-arm demonstrations and require meticulous tuning, limiting their generalization capabilities.
 More recently, flow-based policies~\cite{orion,im2flow2act} and diffusion models~\cite{im2flow2act} have shown promise in robotic manipulation, demonstrating improved motion prediction while requiring fewer human demonstrations.
 Despite these advancements, extending flow-based methods to dual-arm cooperative manipulation presents significant yet largely unaddressed research challenges including modeling the interactions between two manipulators, ensuring synchronized coordination while avoiding collisions, task allocations between manipulators based on spatial and temporal constraints, and lacking of sufficient real-world data of dual-arm demonstrations.